y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 06, 2022</time> Contunued with Scientific Computing with Python.
+Nearly done with the videos.

 - <time>Aug 05, 2022</time> Contunued with Scientific Computing with Python.
 Never repeat string data more than once.